 We may not be aware of this, but we spend so much energy on gossiping, bad-mouthing other people, judging other people, finding faults in others, and consumed in negative thoughts like jealousy, guilt or fear, and making excuses to cover up how we actually feel.

-I’m not pointing fingers; I can only speak from my own experience and confirm that this is true.
 Sometimes, the “violation” is subtle, like passing a negative judgment on a waiter at a restaurant, or becoming frustrated with a telephone customer service rep and wanting to call him a bad name, or making a little lie of an excuse instead of saying no.

 It’s not that by having these thoughts or saying these words, we become bad people.
 It’s just that these things become useless junk that clutters our inner space and does not contribute to our inner wellbeing.